Ephraim-usc/egrm/README.md

 This option is only for trees2egrm, not trees2mtmrca.
 RLIM and ALIM are the most recent and most ancient times (in generations) between which the eGRM is computed.

+If output-format is set to `gcta`, the eGRM will be output into GCTA format (.grm.bin, .grm.N.bin and .grm.id files).

-The output of trees2egrm will be two (or three, if with --var option) files in numpy NPY format:
+If If output-format is set to `numpy`, he output will be two (or three, if with --var option) files in numpy NPY format:

 -   OUTPUT.npy, which contains the eGRM matrix;